Welcome to Resilient Ways Forward

 Our Changing Climate

-Our changing climate is affecting Dutchess County in many ways.
-Some of us already feel these impacts, whether it’s in how we heat and cool our homes, how much we pay for food, or even how we think about the future.
+Our changing climate affects how we live, travel, and play in Dutchess County.
+Some of us already feel these impacts in how we heat and cool our homes, how much we pay for food, or even how we think about the future.

-Our transportation system is no different.
-How and where we’ve built infrastructure and provided services may no longer be adequate.
-And while the impacts of a changing climate may not all be negative, they still require us to adjust the way we build, maintain, and think about our transportation system.
-These changes will present us with challenges, and if done right, opportunities to create a more resilient transportation system that minimizes disruptions to our lives and better prepares us to meet the uncertainties of a changing climate.
+Events like superstorms, hurricanes, heat waves, extreme winds, and snowstorms damage our infrastructure and disrupt transportation services.
+How and where we have built infrastructure and provided services may no longer be adequate.
+And while the impacts of a changing climate may not be all negative, they still require us to adjust the way we build, maintain, and think about our transportation system.
+These changes present us with challenges, as well as opportunities, to create a more resilient transportation system that minimizes disruptions to our lives and better prepares us to meet the uncertainties of a changing climate.

 FLOODING